Code of Procedure for Appeals to a College Appeals Committee

 The Code of Procedure for Appeals to a College Appeals Committee is governed by Resolution No. 570 of the University Court.

 27.1 Informal Resolution

-Prior to submitting a formal appeal to College, students are advised to discuss the matter with an Adviser of Studies or equivalent, Supervisor, Course Co-ordinator or College Head of Academic & Student Administration (or equivalent) in an attempt to resolve the matter informally.
-The Students' Representative Council will provide the services of a trained student advocate to assist or to represent a student in seeking an informal resolution.
+Prior to submitting a formal appeal to College, students are advised to discuss the matter with an Adviser of Studies or equivalent, Supervisor or Course Co-ordinator in an attempt to resolve the matter informally.
+The Students' Representative Council can provide advice and assistance to a student in seeking an informal resolution.
 A copy of the Code of Procedure for Appeals shall be provided to the student and to their representative.

 27.2 College Appeals Committee - Jurisdiction